yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 To configure response policies, click **Add**, and select policies in the dialog.
 By default, no response policies are configured.

 When response policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected response policy is executed after any routing policy configured for the front-end API, but before any global response policy.
-For more details, see [Configure Advanced Outbound settings](/docs/apimgr_admin/api_mgmt_virtualize_web/#configure-advanced-outbound-settings).

 ### Routing Policies